Journey Method

 One of the best systems for memorizing a long list of facts is the Journey Method (also know as the Loci Method).
-On the Home page for this site I mentioned how I memorized an alphabetical list of the 50 U.S. States.
+Elsewhere I've mentioned how I memorized an alphabetical list of the 50 U.S. States.
 Below I explain how this was done.

 I am no expert in geography.
 The day before trying the Loci Method, I had no idea which state would even be first on an alphabetical list of the 50 States.